symfony/symfony-docs/components/security/authentication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a provider authenticates the user, a ``security.authentication.success``
 event is dispatched.
+But beware - this event will fire, for example, on *every*
+request if you have session-based authentication.
+See ``security.interactive_login``
+below if you need to do something when a user *actually* logs in.

-Likewise, when a provider attempts authentication but
-fails (i.e. throws an ``AuthenticationException``), a
+When a provider attempts authentication but fails (i.e. throws an ``AuthenticationException``),
-``security.authentication.failure`` event is dispatched.
+a ``security.authentication.failure`` event is dispatched.
 You could listen on
 the ``security.authentication.failure`` event, for example, in order to log
 failed login attempts.